io7lab/io7-platform-cloud/doc/user-guide.md

 Seven containers should be `Up`: `mqtt`, `nodered`, `redis`, `influxdb`, `io7api`, `io7web`, `grafana`.

 Now open it from your laptop.
-This is the first time anything reaches the server from the outside, so the ports have to be open — in your firewall, or in the EC2 Security Group.
+This is the first time anything reaches the server from outside, so on a cloud instance the ports have to be allowed first — on AWS that is the instance's **Security Group**, on other providers a VPC firewall or network rule under a different name.
+On your own network, check the machine's firewall if it has one.

 | Port | Service | Opened for |
 |---|---|---|